 Mics, speakers, screens, projectors, etc. are the standard AV equipment required at meeting and business event venues.
-White boards, white board markers, screen pointers, etc. also come in handy.
+Whiteboards, whiteboard markers, screen pointers, etc. also come in handy.
 Check all the equipment not just before you book the venue but also before the scheduled board meeting.

 Meeting rooms are not just about the actual room where the meeting takes place.
 Having ancillary spaces such as a foyer that can be used as a reception area, an open area, garden or terrace which can be used to serve light snacks and drinks during breaks, and even a cloakroom can be such an added advantage.
-Especially so if you your meeting is long or runs over multiple days, like a conference.
+Especially so if your meeting is long or runs over multiple days, like a conference.

 Not all meeting spaces and corporate event venues offer stationery with their packages and even from the ones that do, some may not be in line with the quality you are looking for.
 Meetings that impress are the ones that go that extra mile.
 Providing attendees with quality writing pads, markers and pens is another small way to leave an impression.
-If a hotel offers their meeting spaces with their own stationery, you can smartly use this to your advantage.
+If a hotel offers its meeting spaces with its own stationery, you can smartly use this to your advantage.
 Try placing, sticking or stapling your company’s name card on top and you will have successfully personalized it.

-Organizing a meeting is not a easy as it sounds, nor does it just involve booking a venue.
+Organizing a meeting is not as easy as it sounds, nor does it just involve booking a venue.
 Most good meeting venues offer professional organizing services.
 This facility comes in extremely handy as you can fix your requirements in a single meeting with the venue’s business services team and let them handle the rest.
 Right from guiding you through the various packages on offer before you make your booking, all the way to setting up things on the meeting day, professional organizing saves you a whole lot of hassles and definitely some stress.

 Read more blogs here.